Morgan Tsvangirai Fast Facts

 Left school at age 16 to help support his family.

-In the power-sharing agreement from 2009-2013, he served as chairman of the council of ministers and deputy chairman of the cabinet as well as prime minister.
+During the 2009-2013 power-sharing agreement, he served as chairman of the council of ministers, deputy chairman of the cabinet and prime minister.

 Timeline: